You are currently browsing legacy 4.0 version of documentation. Click here to switch to the newest 5.0 version.

 A client certificate with an

 Operator security clearance has admin access to all databases, but is unable to modify the cluster.
 It cannot perform operations such as add/remove/promote/demote nodes from the cluster.
-This is useful in a hosted solution.
+This is useful in a hosted solution (such as RavenDB Cloud).
 If you are running on your own machines, you'll typically ignore that level in favor of

 Cluster Admin or